Due diligence reporting tool

 Can these provide both time weighted and money weighted returns?

-Yes, Narrate allows users to carry out both time weighted and money weighted performance analysis while overlaying transactional information to highlight specific events.
+Yes, our client reporting tool Narrate allows users to carry out both time weighted and money weighted performance analysis while overlaying transactional information to highlight specific events.

 Can these be presented with performance graphs showing cumulative, discrete and annualised returns?

-Yes, all of these performance graphs can be included.
+Yes, all the performance graphs can be included.

 How long does it take to generate a client report?

-Client reports can be generated in a matter of minutes using the Narrate client reporting tool.
-Templates can also be created which save time in producing reports and can provide an updated position very quickly.
+Client reports can be generated in minutes using the Narrate client reporting tool.
+Templates can be created which save time in producing reports and can quickly provide an updated position.

 Do you offer a capital gains tool on your platform?